 While premium VPNs offer a high level of encryption, a VPN app can be hacked, just like any other.

 For example, if you use a very weak password, suffer a spyware attack, or keep your information somewhere unsecure, a hacker could still access your VPN application.

 Hackers can use brute forcing software to rapidly cycle through billions of password combinations until they find the right one for your account.
-To strengthen your login details, stop using recognizable words and phrases.
+To strengthen your login details, stop using recognizable words and phrases, opt for strong passwords.

 Create genuinely random strings of letters, numbers, and symbols.
 Most importantly, make the password as long as you can; ideally 10 characters or more.
 And if you’re struggling to remember these more complex passwords, get a password manager to do it for you.

 One password can be cracked, but that will be less of a problem if you have two-factor authentication (2FA) enabled.
 This system secures your accounts with two “factors” — your normal password, and something else.

 For example, you might have to input your password on your phone and then use a fingerprint scan.
 Alternatively, you could set your bank account up so that, any time you enter your password, a text with an authentication link is sent to your phone.
 That means a hacker can’t break into your account without both your password and your personal device.

 Most people use multiple apps, or applications, every day.
 We download most apps from official app sites, like the Google Play Store, but there are thousands of applications on unofficial online stores and download sites.
 Many of these sources cannot be trusted, and will offer unofficial versions of popular apps.

 Some of these apps come loaded with malware, while others will try to trick users into exposing personal data.
 There are even fake NordVPN scams, with unofficial apps and fake NordVPN webpages circulating online.
 Tempting as a free cracked NordVPN account might appear, it’s likely to be malware.
 The best approach is to stick to the official app stores, and never download something from a source you don’t trust.